Lynx315/Chocolatey-Installer/README.txt

 3. You’ll be asked to confirm installation or upgrade (enter ‘Y’ for yes).
 4. Internet connection is tested; without it, the script exits.
 5. Optionally, you can choose to install the Chocolatey GUI as well (enter ‘Y’ for yes).
-6. After installation:
-   - If GUI is installed, it launches automatically and the script window closes shortly after.
-   - If CLI only, the PowerShell window stays open so you can use Chocolatey commands directly.
+6. After installation you can use Chocolatey but its recommended to restart your pc

 ---